Dichgrem/GKI-build/README.md

 ## Features

 - Use clang-r547379
-- Enable ThinLTO to build
+- Enable ThinLTO/FullLTO to build
 - Enable Root support : kernelsu/SukiSU/kernelsu-next
 - Enable Susfs support : You can build susfs into kernel
 - Enable Anykernel3 support : Packaged as a zip package of anykernel3